johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 #### Using a Custom Transporter Strategy

 Before we start writing transporter code, let's first take a look at how we're going to use it.
-For that purpose, we'll have a simple nest responder &#8212; the by-now-familiar `nestMicroservice` app.
+For that purpose, we'll have a simple nest responder microservice app &#8212; the by-now-familiar `nestMicroservice` app.
 The code for this app is in the top-level `nestMicroservice` folder.

 Open the `main.ts` file.
 Notice the structure of the `createMicroservice` call: